whoAbhishekSah/whoAbhishekSah.github.io/content/blog/otel-daemon/index.md

             field: 'spec.nodeName=${env:KUBE_NODE_NAME}'
 ```

 With the nodeName field selector filter, we can pick only targets on the same node.
-The node name is read from env variable(assuming it is set in env of the pods during provisioning).
-Prometheus doesn't support env variables in config file which limits its usage as daemonset(in agent mode).
+The node name is read from the env variable(assuming it is set in the env of the pods during provisioning).
+Prometheus doesn't support env variables in the config file, which limits its usage as a daemon (in agent mode).

 After the pods have been discovered on each node, we need a way to find the port number and path on the pods to scrape metrics.
-It can be acheived by leveraging pod labels/annotations.
-OTEL Collector provides the pod label and annotations inside metric label for that target, which we can read and take required action using relabeling(`relabel_configs`):
+We can leverage pod labels/annotations for this.
+OTEL Collector provides the pod label and annotations inside the metric label for that target, which we can read and take required action using relabeling(`relabel_configs`):

 ```yaml
 relabel_configs: